-- Reviewed the inclusion criteria for the peer group in the Nordic and European benchmark and endorsed changes therein. - Reviewed Nordic and European Benchmark Data on executive remuneration - Undertook a general review of executive remuneration, reviewed feedback from investors on executive remuneration and recommended to the Board changes to the executive remuneration such as base salary, pension, short-term cash-based incentive program, long-term share-based incentive program, shareholdings requirements etc. - Recommended to the Board changes in remuneration in 2019 and as well as the general remuneration level for 2020. - Reviewed the short-term cash-based incentive programme for the Executive Management and recommended to the Board the structure for 2020. - Reviewed the long-term share-based incentive programme for the Executive Management and recommended to the Board the structure for 2020. - Reviewed the shareholding requirements for executives as well as the executives' adherence to the shareholding requirements. - Reviewed Group Internal Audit's report on executive remuneration.
+- Determined the peer group for the 2020 remuneration benchmark. - Reviewed Nordic and European Benchmark Data on executive remuneration. - Discussed trends in executive remuneration. - Reviewed executive remuneration in light of the COVID-19 pandemic.

+- Recommended to the Board changes in remuneration in 2020 as well as the general remuneration level for 2021. - Reviewed the short-term cash-based incentive programme for the Executive Management and recommended to the Board the structure for 2021. - Reviewed the long-term share-based incentive programme for the Executive Management and recommended to the Board the structure for 2021. - Reviewed the shareholding requirements for executives as well as the executives' adherence to the shareholding requirements. - Reviewed Group Internal Audit's reports on executive and other senior management remuneration.